Researchers' Helmet Ratings Impact Buying Decisions - Buyer Beware

 The media message

-Within hours, ESPN's headline read "Study: NFL helmets were poorly rated," and a New York Times article stated, "two models popular among teenagers might be allowing high rates of concussion."
+Within hours, ESPN's headline read "Study: NFL helmets were poorly rated," and a New York Times article stated, "two modehttps://lar among teenagers might be allowing high rates of concussion."
 Helmet manufacturers Xenith and Schutt, whose helmets both received favorable 4-STAR ratings spoke out against the study.
 Shutt's company spokesperson Greg Beckman told USA Today that the VT study was "presumptuous, possibly irresponsible and probably dangerous," because there is still much to be learned about the nature of the injury.

 The conclusions drawn from the VT study also concerned some medical professionals.